Can you take Viagra with alcohol?

 Key takeaways

-• It’s generally considered safe to have a drink or two while taking Viagra, but you might experience an increase in side effects, like headache or facial flushing.
-According to the prescribing information for Viagra, the medication does not interact with alcohol, though moderation is still important.
+• It’s generally considered safe to have a drink or two while taking Viagra, but you might experience an increase in side effects, such as headache or facial flushing.

-• Drinking modestly (1–2 drinks per day) is unlikely to impact your erectile function or cause erectile dysfunction (ED).
-Drinking heavily for a long period of time, however, can be detrimental to your health, including your erectile wellbeing.
+• Drinking modestly (no more than 1–2 drinks per day) may not significantly impact your erectile function or cause erectile dysfunction (ED).
+Drinking heavily for a long period of time, however, is detrimental to your health, including your erectile wellbeing.

-If you’re currently pouring yourself a drink and wondering if you can combine Viagra (sildenafil) and alcohol, here’s what you need to know: It is likely safe to take Viagra with alcohol if you are drinking in moderation and have consulted with your healthcare provider.
+If you’re wondering whether you can combine Viagra (sildenafil) and alcohol, here’s what you need to know: It is likely safe to take Viagra with alcohol if you are drinking in moderation and have consulted with your healthcare provider.

-But that’s not a carte blanche.
-There are some things you need to know about how alcohol and Viagra can interact before you toss a few drinks back.
+That said, there are some things you need to know about how alcohol and Viagra can interact.

 Is it safe to take Viagra with alcohol?